Industrial policy for culture

 Recognising the climate emergency and the need for innovation, IMPALA has developed a sustainability programme, revised in November 2022 to be in line with relevant clmate science.
 IMPALA’s updated plan includes carbon goals for 2030 (to halve greenhouse gas emissions) and 2050 (achieve net zero emissions before it, or sooner if feasible), and measure and disclose greenhouse gas emissions on an annual basis.
 These are the first music sector carbon goals and also the first initiative that includes the supply chain.
 IMPALA also launched the first bespoke carbon calculator for recorded music.
 It is through actors and initiatives like these that the European Green Deal will move towards its goal of making Europe the first climate-neutral continent.

 Diversity, equity and inclusion is another vital area of IMPALA’s work.
-On 21st October 2021, In 2022, IMPALA released its second annual report on equity, diversity and inclusion, which gave an overview on its work, including cross-cutting areas such as the question of equity in streaming reform, where Ben Wynter talks about how streaming has been transfomative and his opposition to proposals like so-called “equitable remuneration”.
+On 21st October 2021, In 2022, IMPALA released its third annual report on equity, diversity and inclusion, which gave an overview on its work, including cross-cutting areas such as the question of equity in streaming reform, where Ben Wynter talks about how streaming has been transfomative and his opposition to proposals like so-called “equitable remuneration”.

 It is important to support and promote sector innovation.